 The scales of male cones spiral tightly in angled rows, ending in flat “beak"-like tips with pollen cells clustered on their lower surfaces.
 The scales of female cones are stalked, each scale bearing two ovules.
 The fleshy seeds are coloured red, yellow, amber or brown, obliquely angled and compressed in shape, taking long to mature on the cone.

+Locals used to eat the Encephalartos stem or parts of it by first burying it in the ground for a period to ferment.
+This served to break down the plant toxins, resulting in an edible pulp that can be dried, ground into flour and baked.
 Whether all Encephalartos species can be eaten using this procedure, or whether it was only plants of certain regions where local tribes knew how to prepare them, is unknown.
-The history of discovery in these indigenous populations, the sacrifices and the learning that yielded this food product is truly astonishing.
+The history of discovery in these indigenous populations, the sacrifices from poisoning and the learning that yielded this food product is truly astonishing.
 It will almost certainly never be fully known.

-The genus comprises many rare species, many are popular among gardeners and collectors.
-They are the rhino horn of the plant world, legally protected with severe penalties for illegal collection.
+There are about 45 Encephalartos species, more than 30 of them occurring in South Africa, mainly in the eastern, higher rainfall parts of the country.
+The genus comprises many rare species, many of them popular among gardeners and collectors.
+They are like the rhino horn of the plant world, legally protected with severe penalties for illegal collection, but too often under threat from greed.

 The pretty plant in picture was photographed in a Stellenbosch public park (Hugo, 2014; Schmidt, et al, 2002; Leistner, (Ed.), 2000; http://biodiversityadvisor.sanbi.org; http://pza.sanbi.org).